Bank account switching: Your complete guide

 How do you switch with CASS?

-As a part of Pay UK, CASS offers a seven-day transfer completion guarantee when you switch your current account.
-You don’t need to move any of your payments over as it handles the transfer of your balance, direct debits, and salary, all without charging a fee.
+Using CASS is straightforward.
+You don’t need to move any of your payments over as it handles the transfer of your balance, direct debits, and incoming payments, all without charging a fee.

-4. Step 4: The transfer will be completed within seven days
+The transfer will be completed within seven working days

 To ensure a smooth switch, avoid setting up new direct debits during the process, track your existing ones to ensure they're transferred correctly, and manually update recurring debit card payment details, as these are not covered by the Current Account Switch Service.